 rt_err_t rt_device_set_tx_complete(rt_device_t dev, rt_err_t (tx_done)(rt_device_t dev, void buffer))

-Parameter Description
+Parameter Describe

 dev The device handle

 tx_done Callback function pointer

-Return -
+return -

 RT_EOK Set successfully

-The callback function for this function is provided by the user.
-When the hardware device finishes transmitting data, the device driver will call back this function and pass address buffer of the transmitted data block as a parameter to the upperlayer application.
-When the upper-layer application (thread) receives the instruction, it will release the buffer memory block or use it as the buffer for the next write data according to the situation of transmit buffer.
+When this function is called, the callback function is provided by the caller.
+When the hardware device finishes sending data, the device driver will call back this function and pass the sent data block address buffer as a parameter to the upper-layer application.
+When the upper-layer application (thread) receives the instruction, it will release the buffer memory block or use it as the buffer for the next write data according to the situation of sending the buffer.

-2.4.8 Set The Reception Callback Function
+2.4.8 Set the Receive Callback Function